 The most economical way to replace several missing teeth is with a removable partial denture.
 There are many types of these appliances, from the very inexpensive dental flipper, to precision attachment partials.
 Not only is a removable partial less expensive than a fixed bridge, but with a partial the dentist can replace many teeth with one appliance.
 If there are three or more teeth in a row that need to be replaced, or if you do not have sound teeth on both sides of the empty space, a dental bridge will not work well, and your options are more limited.

 On the left is an illustration of a typical removable partial denture.
 Traditionally they have had a metal framework that clips onto the teeth.
-They can also be made entirely of plastic materials.
-The plastic is pink, so it blends in better and is more esthetic.
 For an additional expense, clasps can also be hidden behind the teeth to improve the appearance.

 The disadvantages are that this may not be as esthetic as a bridge.
 Clasps will be required to retain the removable partial, and it may not be possible or practical to entirely conceal those.
 However “precision attachment” partials, which are more expensive, conceal the clasps very effectively.
 And, many dentists are now having laboratories make partial dentures completely out of plastic, with clear or pink clasps that aren’t very noticeable.